iwater/google-mlkit-ios-arm64-simulator/README.md

 1. **arm64 Simulator Performance**: Patched binaries may have degraded features on simulator due to missing hardware acceleration (e.g. Neural Engine), but core OCR functionality works correctly.
 2. **__.SYMDEF Symbol Table**: The original Google MLKit ar archives may contain `__.SYMDEF` entries referencing symbols from other archives (from merged builds).
 These symbols are lost after repacking and must be supplemented via stubs.
-3. **EXCLUDED_ARCHS**: The `EXCLUDED_ARCHS` setting must still be removed in `post_install`, otherwise CocoaPods will block compilation.
-4. **CocoaPods xcframework Integration**: CocoaPods generates aggregate targets for vendored xcframeworks without copying framework content to build products, causing Swift module resolution failures.
-The `post_install` hook in the Podfile resolves this by extracting simulator slices to `Pods-Prebuilt/` and adding `FRAMEWORK_SEARCH_PATHS`/`SWIFT_INCLUDE_PATHS`.

 ## Attribution & License